-Please give your class schedule below:
+Please g ive your class schedule below:

 Period Subject Teacher Room

 Period Subject Teacher Room

 1

-2

 3

 4

 5

 6

 7

-List three (3) teachers who are familiar with your scholastic and work performance that you would ask to recommend you for this Work-Based Learning Program:
+2

-Career Interest
+Career 1 Interest

+11 · D

-How did you learn about this Work-Based Learning Program
+now ald you learn about this work-Base d Learning Program

-Why do you want to enroll in this Work-Based Learning Program?
+Why do you want to enroll in this Work-l Based Learning Program?

-What kind of career do you envision for yourself in the future?
+What kin nd of career do you envision for y yourself in the future?

-Do you prefer to work with: (circle one) your hands machines people Given the opportunity to work for any con choose and why? pany in this cor nmunity, whic h company would yo u
+Do you j prefer to work with: (circle one) your hands machines peopl le

+company in this community, which comp any would you

 What do you plan to do after high school graduation?

-What are your future education plans?
+What are e your future education plans?

-What would you like to be doing five years from now?
+ars from now?